 The program is directed toward a fundamental understanding of the role of aerosols, including clouds and fogs, in our atmospheric environment.
-Current studies focus on the generation and environmental impact of anthropogenic combustion aerosols, basic nucleation processes of water and ice, cluster structure both in the gaseous phase and on substrates, homogenous binary nucleation, neutron scattering measurements on nanodroplet aerosols, particle formation in supersonic expansions, the heterogeneous chemistry and chemical composition of air borne aerosols and their impact on the atmosphere, and the behavior of aerosol particles in the human respiratory system.
+Current studies focus on the generation and environmental impact of anthropogenic combustion aerosols, basic nucleation processes of water and ice, cluster structure both in the gaseous phase and on substrates, homogenous binary nucleation, neutron scattering measurements on nanodroplet aerosols, particle formation in supersonic expansions, and the heterogeneous chemistry and chemical composition of air borne aerosols and their impact on the atmosphere.